GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 Developer communication

 : The publisher email address associated with the extension will receive an email stating that the submission was rejected.
-The rejection emails will state what policy the extension violated and provide the developer with guidance on how to appeal the verdict.
+The rejection emails will state which policy the extension violated and provide the developer with guidance on how to appeal the verdict.

 Chrome Web Store listing

-: The extensions' listing in the Chrome Web Store is not affected; the description text, image assets, privacy disclosures, and published CRX all remain unchanged.
+: The extension's listing in the Chrome Web Store is not affected; the description text, image assets, privacy disclosures, and published CRX all remain unchanged.

 Chrome UI